ipozdeev/it-skills-for-research/web-api.md

 [https://api.stlouisfed.org/fred/series/observations?series_id=DGS10](https://api.stlouisfed.org/fred/series/observations?series_id=DGS10)
 the server might respond by sending you data from its database.
 It is the task of the server developer to write an API which can be used to access the data behind the curtains.

-API comes in handy for those who would frequently need the freshest data possible or would like to automate data upstream without necessity to click on buttons.
+API comes in handy for those who would frequently need the freshest data possible or would like to automate data upstream or downstream without necessity to click on buttons.

 In what follows we will get familiar with the [Kraken API](https://docs.kraken.com/rest/) and code our own wrapper to be able to simply run